wizonesolutions/vagrant-parallels-tools/Readme.md

 * `iso_path` : The full path or URL to the VBoxGuestAdditions.iso file. <br/>
 The `iso_path` may contain the optional placeholder `%{version}` for the detected version (e.g. `4.1.8`).
 The URI for the actual iso download reads: `http://download.virtualbox.org/virtualbox/%{version}/VBoxGuestAdditions_%{version}.iso`<br/>
-vbguest will try to autodetect the best option for your system.
+vagrant-parallels-tools will try to autodetect the best option for your system.
 WTF? see below.
 * `auto_update` (Boolean, default: `true`) : Whether to check the correct additions version on each start (where start is _not_ resuming a box).
 * `auto_reboot` (Boolean, default: `true` when running as a middleware, `false` when running as a command) : Whether to reboot the box after GuestAdditions has been installed, but not loaded.
 * `no_install` (Boolean, default: `false`) : Whether to check the correct additions version only.
 This will warn you about version mis-matches, but will not try to install anything.
 * `no_remote` (Boolean, default: `false`) : Whether to _not_ download the iso file from a remote location.
 This includes any `http` location!
-* `installer` (`VagrantVbguest::Installers::Base`, optional) : Reference to a (custom) installer class
+* `installer` (`VagrantParallelsTools::Installers::Base`, optional) : Reference to a (custom) installer class

 #### Global Configuration